 |60 +||156 to 700||300 to 350|

-Let’s take a look at the chart for a 55 year old male, an age at which most men will be feeling the impact of declining testosterone.
+Let’s take a look at the chart for a 45-year-old male, an age at which most men will be feeling the impact of declining testosterone.
 According to the above chart, the average range for such men is 201 – 993, while “normal” is around 500.
 On average, we may see almost as many men below that 500 ng/dL mark as above.
-Of course we are more concerned with those at the lower end of the spectrum, but this is also why we treat every man individually. and know that the numbers alone do not make you a candidate for testosterone therapy.
-In addition to lab work, your symptoms and lifestyle also must be taken into consideration, before determining if your testosterone level is, or is not, “normal” for you.
+Of course, we are more concerned with those at the lower end of the spectrum, but this is also why we treat every man individually.
+Know that the numbers alone do not make you a candidate for testosterone therapy.
+In addition to lab work, your symptoms and lifestyle also must be taken into consideration before determining if your testosterone level is, or is not, “normal” for you.

 What are the Short and Long Term Benefits of Testosterone Therapy?

 If, after your blood tests, and careful consideration of all other factors, we determine that you are suffering from Low-T, you may benefit from testosterone therapy.